-Target threatened species: Blue duck / whio a globally endangered species endemic to New Zealand
+Target threatened species: Blue duck / whio an ancient endemic waterfowl species of New Zealand – globally endangered

 Focus areas include: the Blue, the Young Rivers, the Siberia Valley, the north branch of the Wilkin, upper Makarora and associated areas.

 Surveys undertaken to ascertain the current status of Blue duck / whio within the Makarora Catchment commenced this survey season (2017/2018) with the aid of an experienced whio surveyor and his protected species survey dog.

 A breeding pair was confirmed for the upper Siberia Valley and two adult males were recorded on the Young River.
 Several moulting sites were also noted during February surveys.
 This is when whio moult their feathers and are most inconspicuous.

 Whio occupy a unique ecological niche being well adapted to fast flowing water and bolder habitats.
 This freshwater environment also support a variety of other wildlife such as eels, fish, aquatic plants and aquatic invertebrates.

 Whio are considered an indicator of environmental quality with their presence confirming a clean and healthy water body able to supports macro-invertebrates such as mayfly, stonefly larvae and caddisfly which sustain the diet of this species.

 Future invasive mammalian predator control will concentrate on locations where remnant populations persist.